 8.1 The course assessment will be weighted as follows:

-Taught module assessments 41.3%

-Research project 58.6%
+Taught module assessments 41.3% Research project 58.6%

 - 8.2 Course work assignments will be prescribed for taught modules.
 Submission deadlines will be specified in the course handbooks.
-Module co-ordinators shall prescribe the topics and guidelines for each assignment and communicate these to students. - 8.3 A written examination will take place for the module in Statistics.
-It will be a 70 minutes of unseen paper covering topics taught during the module. - 8.4 The dissertation will be submitted by August.
+Module coordinators shall prescribe the topics and guidelines for each assignment and communicate these to students. - 8.3 A written examination will take place (online and onsite) for the module in Statistics.
+It will be a 85 minutes of unseen paper evaluating topics covered during the module. - 8.4 The dissertation will be submitted by August.
 This will take the form of a 15,000-25,000 word report on the research project conducted during the course. - 8.5 An attendance requirement of 75% at taught sessions is specified. - 9.
 The Course Committee shall agree, and from time to time make changes to, a scheme of assessment for the course. - 10.
 Students are required to make a serious attempt at the assessments specified in 8 above.
 Course work must be submitted by the deadlines specified in the course handbook unless written permission for an extension is given.
-The Board of Examiners will determine at the end of the year whether a student's progress is sufficient to merit award of the degree. - 11.
-Re-entry to assessments - 11.1 Students are entitled to two attempts at each assessment. - 11.2 Course work must normally be re-submitted within four weeks of receiving an initial fail mark.
+The Board of Examiners will determine at the end of the year whether a student's progress is sufficient to merit award of the degree.

+- 11. Re-entry to assessments - 11.1 Students are entitled to two attempts at each assessment. - 11.2 Course work must normally be re-submitted within four weeks of receiving an initial fail mark.
 Marks for re-submitted course work are limited to bare pass (50%).
 Students are required to pass each of the taught modules to complete the course.
-Students who persistently fail to submit course work by the deadlines specified may have their registration terminated. - 11.3 Students who fail the formal written examination in Statistics at first attempt will be able to re-sit on one occasion.
+Students who persistently fail to submit course work by the deadlines specified may have their registration terminated. - 11.3 Students who fail an optional module after two attempts are permitted to replace the module with an alternative module (see 10.10 General Regulations) subject to still meeting programme structure requirements.
+Substitution of compulsory research or core mandatory modules is not permitted.
+Students will have to pay an additional fee for the alternative module.
+Students who fail the formal written examination in Statistics at first attempt will be able to re-sit on one occasion.
 Marks for re-sit examinations will be limited to bare pass (50%). - 11.4 Students who fail the dissertation at first attempt will be permitted to re-submit the dissertation on one occasion at a date determined by the Board of Examiners.
 Marks for the re-submission of the research project will be limited to the bare pass (50%).
-Students who fail the dissertation at second attempt will fail the degree, irrespective of marks gained in other assessments but may be awarded a Postgraduate Certificate at the Examiners' discretion.
+Students who fail the dissertation at second attempt will fail the degree, irrespective of marks gained in other assessments but may be awarded a Postgraduate Certificate at the Examiners' discretion. - 12.
+Award - 12.1 Candidates for the award of the degree must: